ValiMail/danish-radius/README.md

 | RADIUS_CLIENT_NETMASK | This is the netmask for the `RADIUS_CLIENT_IP`.                                                                 |
 | RADIUS_CLIENT_SECRET  | This is the shared secret for RADIUS.                                                                           |
 | ROLES                 | This is a comma-separated list of SSIDs that can be found in the policy file, represented as roles.             |

+# Licenses

+* This repository contains build instructions for, and configuration files adapted from, the FreeRADIUS RADIUS server, which is GPL-licensed. <https://github.com/FreeRADIUS/freeradius-server/blob/master/LICENSE>